Offered by the Committee on Higher Degrees in Public Policy

 Mathematical preparation should include multivariable calculus.
 Accordingly, all PhD candidates must demonstrate proficiency in the areas of theory, methods, and a substantive special field.
-The theory area includes economics and politics/political philosophy/public management.
+The theory area includes economics, politics and management, and normative theory.
 The methods area includes advanced methodology, quantitative methods and analytical methods.
 The special field includes, among other areas, environmental policy, international economic policy, science and technology policy, international security relations, risk assessment, economic regulatory policy, and international development.
 Appropriate courses in the student’s special field must be approved by the PhD Committee.
 All others should be drawn from the published list of HKS courses and other offerings at the University.
 In the field of Analytical Methods, students may demonstrate proficiency by a combination of course work and a written qualifying examination.
 Proficiency in quantitative methods and advanced methodology may be demonstrated by satisfactory completion of one doctoral course in each area.
 Students have the option of making quantitative methods the field of specialization, to be fulfilled by two doctoral courses in the area.
 All students must also attend the PhD research seminar, API 901, in their first year.

 Prospectus and Dissertation

 In the third year, doctoral students cross-register for the Kennedy School’s PhD Proseminar (API 902).
 This portion of the seminar is designed for the presentation and discussion of student research papers in general, and specifically for the development of a dissertation topic.
 By the end of this course, students must present a completed prospectus to the Committee on Higher Degrees in Public Policy.
 Approval of the prospectus is contingent upon a successful oral presentation to two of the three dissertation committee members at the end of the third year in residence.